Tuff Coat Non Skid Rubberized Coating - 1 Gallon - Drop Ships - 7 to 14 Day Processing

-Custom orders are non-returnable.
+Custom quoted orders and Made to Order products are non-returnable.

 No merchandise is to be returned without first contacting Safe Way Traction.
 Any authorized return merchandise must be carefully packed and in the same condition received.
 All returned merchandise must be shipped insured and freight prepaid.
 Some items may not be subject to return including, but not limited to, custom orders, discontinued items and large quantity orders.
 NO PARTIAL RETURNS ARE ACCEPTED.